gunrock/docsify/docs/analysis/results_search_depth.md

 # Search depth

 How many iterations does it take to complete a primitive?
-These results are measured on an NVIIDA Tesla V100 GPU.
+These results are measured on an NVIDIA Tesla V100 GPU.

 <div id="vis_gunrock_primitives_all_V100_search_depth"></div>
 <script type="text/javascript">